-This month Surf City USA recognizes Huntington Beach's parks and wildlife in honor of Earth Day, April 22, 2021.
+This month Surf City USA honors Huntington Beach's parks and wildlife in recognition of Earth Day, April 22, 2022.
 Mother nature in Huntington Beach is what makes the destination so unique.
-With more than 70 parks, one of California's largest saltwater marshes, a bucolic nature center, 10 miles of uninterrupted beaches, Huntington Beach is not only Surf City USA—it's also a nature lover's paradise.
+With more than 70 parks, one of California's largest saltwater marshes, a bucolic nature center, and 10 miles of uninterrupted beaches, Huntington Beach is not only surf culture—it's also a nature lover's paradise.
 Discover how you can enjoy the outdoors and nature in Huntington Beach.

 Explore the Bolsa Chica Ecological Reserve